AI-Driven Prediction of Cancer Pain Episodes: A Hybrid Decision Support Approach: Methods

 We systematically analyzed the natural language text in the dataset that recorded the intensity and duration of pain.
 Using a rule-based extraction algorithm, qualitative pain descriptions were converted into numerical pain scores corresponding to the 24-, 48-, and 72-hour time intervals after admission.
 A threshold of 4 on the numerical rating scale (NRS) was used for binary classification, with scores $\geq 4$ classified as \textit{pain positive} and scores $< 4$ as \textit{pain negative}~\cite{bang_clinical_2023}.

+The framework performs conditional risk prediction under the assumption of maintained current medication.
+To prevent information leakage, strict temporal cutoffs were enforced.
+For the 48-hour prediction task, only medication records and clinical observations documented within the first 24 hours of admission were used as predictor variables; the outcome was assessed independently at the 48-hour mark.
+Similarly, for the 72-hour prediction, predictor features included medication and clinical data from the first 24 and 48 hours, while the outcome was measured at 72 hours.
+No information from the prediction target window (i.e., beyond the feature extraction cutoff) was included in the feature set.
+Clinical notes and chief complaints were also filtered by their documented timestamps to ensure adherence to this temporal boundary.

-Categorical variables representing pathological subtypes were encoded into ordered categories according to clinical relevance.
+Categorical variables representing pathological subtypes were encoded into ordered categories according to clinical relevance to avoid sparsity issues.

 Specifically, adenocarcinoma, squamous cell carcinoma, neuroendocrine carcinoma, and soft tissue sarcoma were encoded as distinct ordinal variables.
 Population demographic covariates such as smoking history and gender were one-hot encoded to mitigate potential biases from misclassification.

 Additionally, drug data were extracted from the medication records.
 Based on the WHO analgesic ladder, drugs were classified into three levels: potent opioids, moderate opioids, and non-opioid analgesics, as shown in Table~\ref{tab:drug_classification}\cite{world1996cancer, caraceni2012use}.
-The usage of each level within 24 hours and 48 hours was binarized to generate nine new binary features.
+The usage of each level within 24 hours and 48 hours were binarized to generate nine new binary features.
 Missing drug data were imputed using backward filling, and dosage values were log-transformed to normalize distribution.

+To evaluate the generalizability of the hybrid model, an independent temporal validation cohort (n = 130) was assembled from patients enrolled between Aug 2025 and Feb 2026, a period entirely non-overlapping with the training and test sets.